Debunked Myths About Compression Socks

 Most people associate compression socks with old age.
 Others believe their only benefit is a part of medical treatment for circulation ailments that affect people diagnosed with heart failure or diabetes.
 While this is true, it is hardly the only benefit of wearing these pressurized stockings.
 In addition to compression socks being appropriate for a wide range of health issues, they also have major benefits for people of all ages.
 Additionally, today's compression stockings are not the unattractive hosiery available only in nude, black, or white colors.
-There are now styles manufactured in a variety of colors and fun patterns to fit the active lifestyles of the young and old.
+There are now colorful compression socks, styled in a variety of fun patterns and designs to fit the active lifestyles of the young and old.

-Read on to discover the many benefits of wearing compression socks.
+Read on to discover the many benefits of wearing compression socks and the myths that have been debunked.

 Myth 1 - Compression Socks Cut Off Circulation